You're viewing the guides for Axe Core 4.11. A newer version is available — view the latest guides (Axe Core 4.12).

 Incorrect: unsupported attribute on an explicit role

 The aria-checked attribute is not supported on role="textbox" because a textbox is not a checkable control.
-A screen reader might announce this element as both a text input and a checked control.
+A screen reader might announce this element as both a text input and a checked control, confusing users.

 <div role="textbox" aria-checked="true" contenteditable="true">